ErpNetDocs/info/features/work-management/project-management/index.md

 - **Less chaos** — documents, comments, tasks — everything is organized.
 - **Better control** — you understand not only what is done, but *why*.
 - **Universality** — no strict methodology required; works across industries.

+As teams grow, consistency becomes just as important as clarity.
+Who takes ownership, when work is truly ready, and what each status means — these answers must be shared and predictable.

+Assignment Rules and User States turn good intentions into a working process.
+Explore how this works in **[Assignment Rules & User States](./assignment-rules-user-states.md)**.

 ---